marianv04/Practica1_V2/README.md

 The DatalakeBuilder is a module whose purpose is to systematically store consumed events from the broker in a directory based on their temporal order.
 Therefore, it is subscribed to the aforementioned topics and serializes the events in the datalake following a specific directory structure.

-The BusinessUnit module, first tries to take the events from broker, but if there are no events available in the moment of execution, the module is tasked to read the events from the datalake.
+The PerfectVacationApp module, first tries to take the events from broker, but if there are no events available in the moment of execution, the module is tasked to read the events from the datalake.
 These events are then deserialized and saved in a datamart.
 And finally, the information from the datamart is used as a recommendation service to choose to what island to travel and what hotel to go.

 ### Execution process
 To execute the project, there must be an argument in the mains of the "PredictionProvider" and "HotelProvider" modules with the respective user's API key.
 Be sure to be subscribed from both APIs.